LIMITED TIME

 This guide will get you up to speed on inventory control systems, tactics, and best practices to boost your bottom line.

 Inventory control (also called stock control) tracks and manages stock levels, ensuring the company carries the right amount of every item.
-This process encompasses inventory from when it arrives at a storage facility to when it arrives at its final destination.
+This process tracks inventory from when it arrives at a storage facility to when it arrives at its final destination.

 The difference between inventory control and inventory replenishment